MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Configuration Space Compression

-Although all configurations in $G_i$ are promising, it cannot be guaranteed that every knob value in each configuration contributes positively to the performance.
+Although all configurations in $G_i$ are promising, not every knob value in these configurations necessarily contributes positively to the performance.
 Therefore, we employ SHAP to analyze the importance of each knob.

+We choose SHAP because it provides local, value-level, and sign-sensitive attribution, which allows \sys to identify knob values that reduce latency.
+In contrast, Lasso, Gini importance, and fANOVA mainly provide global importance or scores, rather than signed contributions of specific knob values.

-Specifically, SHAP computes the impact of each knob value in every configuration within $G_i$.
-A positive SHAP value indicates that the knob value increases latency and degrades performance, whereas a negative SHAP value indicates that it decreases latency and improves performance.
-Based on this, we define the promising value set for each knob as the set of knob values with a negative SHAP value (assuming a minimization objective).
-Specifically, for a knob $k_j$, its promising value set $P^i_j$ in this source task is defined as:
+Specifically, SHAP estimates the contribution of each knob value in every configuration of $G_i$.
+A positive SHAP value means the knob value increases latency, while a negative value means it reduces latency.
+We then define the promising knob values as those with negative SHAP values, assuming latency minimization.
+For knob $k_j$, its promising value set $P^i_j$ in source task $i$ is:

-where $\bm{x}[k_j]$ denotes the value of $k_j$ in configuration $x$ and $v(\bm{x})$ is the weight of this value.
-We define $v(\bm{x})$ as the product of the source task's weight $w_i$ and the performance improvement rate of the configuration compared to $f^i_\text{median}$.
-In other words, higher weights are assigned to knob values from better-performing configurations in more similar tasks.
-If a knob only contains positive SHAP values, tuning this knob will not yield any performance improvement.
-Accordingly, the promising region for it is an empty set $\emptyset$.
+where $\bm{x}[k_j]$ denotes the value of $k_j$ in configuration $\bm{x}$ and $v(\bm{x})$ is the weight of this value.
+We define $v(\bm{x})$ as the product of the source task's weight $w_i$ and the relative performance improvement of configuration $\bm{x}$ over $f^i_{\text{median}}$, so values from better configurations in more similar tasks receive larger weights.